-Environment and facility safety plans review Why will it happen?
+Environment and facility safety plans review

-GAHAR surveyor may assess the hospital degree of compliance with relevant standards and identify vulnerabilities and strengths in the environment and facility safety plans

-There shall be a group discussion.
-Surveyors are not the primary speakers during this time; they are listeners to the discussion. the surveyor shall review the Environment of Care risk categories as indicated in the hospital risk assessment and safety data analysis and actions taken by the hospital.
+GAHAR surveyor may assess the hospital degree of compliance with relevant standards and identify vulnerabilities and strengths in the environment and facility safety plans time; they are listeners to the discussion. the surveyor shall review the Environment of Care risk categories as indicated in the hospital risk assessment and safety data analysis and actions taken by the hospital.